 https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache

 The manifest is a text document specifying which resources the browser should cache.
 (See detail description of the "Application Cache and the Manifest" below; this is only a brief description of adding the manifest to the web.)
 A Grails controller, called ManifestController, is added to grails-app/controller/.
-ManifestController only renders the index action by setting the content type to "text."
-The grails-app/views/manifest/index.gsp is a text file specify the cache manifest.
+ManifestController only renders the index action by setting the content type to "text/cache-manifest" The grails-app/views/manifest/index.gsp is a text file specify the cache manifest.

 The browser learns of the location of the manifest by the manifest attribute of the html tag.
 Any web page that has the manifest attribute in the html tag will be cached weather or not it is specified in the manifest.
 (See the detail description in the "Application Cache and the Manifest" section below.)
 Not every page should be cached to the device, especially pages that are dynamically generated should not be cached.

-Because the html-tag is in the Grails layout, adding the attributes implies modifying the current layout or adding an additional layout to the Gails app.
+Because the html-tag is in the Grails layout, adding the attributes implies modifying the current layout or adding an additional layout to the Grails app.
 It is possible to conditional add the manifest attribute to html tag depending on the body of the view, but it is a rather advance programming technique that requires detail knowledge of Grails layout manager.
-This is what MushroomMapper app does.
-An easier approach is to add a second layout, grails-app/views/layout/manifiest.gsp, which has the manifest attribute in the html tag.
+An easier approach is to add a second layout, grails-app/views/layout/topic.gsp, which has the manifest attribute in the html tag.
 Then pages that should have the manifest attribute use manifest layout and pages that should not be cached will use the original layout, grails-app/views/layout/main.gsp.
-In the case of the myPhotos app only home page uses the layout with the manifest attribute.
+In the case of the ngPhotos app only topic page uses the layout with the manifest attribute.

 2. Online/Offline Detection